-After EE Providers propose EE Resource(s) in their EE Measurement and Verification (M&V) Plans, and PJM reviews and accepts the Nominated EE Value of the proposed EE Resource(s), PJM will use the resulting Nominated EE Value to: (1) create an EE Resource to be offered into the upcoming auction, and (2) increase the reliability requirement to be satisfied for the region and for any affected Zones (or sub-Zonal LDAs).
-For each auction, the Reliability Requirement of the RTO and each affected LDA will be increased by the total UCAP Value of all EE Resource(s) for which PJM accepted an EE M&V Plan for that auction, and upon which PJM created an EE Resource to be offered into that upcoming auction.
-In addition, for each Incremental Auction, the Reliability Requirement of the RTO and each affected LDA will be decreased by the difference between the total UCAP Value of all EE Resource(s) for which PJM accepted an EE M&V Plan for the prior auction conducted for that Delivery Year and the actual cleared quantity of EE Resources for that prior auction.
+After EE Providers propose EE Resource(s) in their EE Measurement and Verification (M&V) Plans6, and PJM reviews and accepts the Nominated EE Value of the proposed EE Resource(s), PJM will use the resulting Nominated EE Value to: (1) create an EE Resource to be offered into the upcoming auction, and (2) increase the reliability requirement to be satisfied for the region and for any affected Zones (or sub-Zonal LDAs).
+For each Base Residual Auction, the Reliability Requirement of the RTO and each affected LDA will be increased by the total UCAP Value of all EE Resource(s) for which PJM accepted an EE M&V Plan for that auction, and upon which PJM created an EE Resource to be offered into that upcoming BRA.
+If a first-pass BRA solution shows that the ratio of the reliability requirement MW increase quantity to the cleared EE MW quantity exceeds a pre-determined threshold ratio7, then the Reliability Requirement increase will be set equal to the cleared EE MW quantity of the first-pass BRA solution times the threshold, and the second pass solution will be the final solution regardless of the resultant ratio.
+For each Incremental Auction, the Reliability Requirement of the RTO and each affected LDA will be increased by the total UCAP Value of all EE Resource(s) that clear in that auction, but not until and only to the extent that the total EE Resource UCAP quantity cleared in all auctions conducted for that Delivery Year exceeds the total Reliability Requirement increase applied in the Base Residual Auction for that Delivery Year.
 For the 2016/2017 Third Incremental Auction, the 2017/2018 Second Incremental Auction, and the 2018/2019 First Incremental Auction, the Reliability Requirement of the RTO and each affected LDA will be increased by the total UCAP Value of EE Resources that cleared in all prior auctions for the relevant Delivery Year.
 This adjustment is required for these auctions because these auctions will utilize a peak load forecast that reflects energy efficiency measures while the prior auction for that delivery year utilized a peak load forecast that did not reflect energy efficiency measures.
+For the Third Incremental Auctions for the 2016/2017, 2017/2018 and 2018/2019 Delivery Years, the Reliability Requirement of the RTO and each affected LDA will be further increased by an estimate of the quantity of EE Resources to be used to replace the commitment of Capacity Resources other than EE Resources8.
+This adjustment is required for these auctions in order to mitigate double-counting of energy efficiency measures because such replacement is permitted for the Delivery Years through and including the 2018/2019 Delivery Year.
 These reliability requirement increases will be considered in the development of the RTO/LDA Variable Resource Requirement Curves, RTO/LDA Minimum Annual Resource Requirements and RTO/LDA Minimum Extended Summer Resource Requirements (2014-2015-2016/2017 Delivery Years), Limited Resource Constraints and Sub-Annual Resource Constraints (2017/2018 Delivery Year), and Base Capacity Demand Resource Constraints and Base Capacity Resource Constraints (effective for 2018/2019 and 2019/2020 Delivery Years.)